 top of page

-Some of the most important milestones in the history of high fidelity audio have been marked by the ESB Company.
-On this page are some of them: Ideas, insights, basic applications of electro-acoustic principles and above all a passion for high fidelity audio.
-These are the foundations of our history.
+Some of the most important fundamentals in the history of high-fidelity have been a hallmark of the ESB Company.
+On this page are some of them: Ideas, insights, basic applications of electro-acoustic principles, and above all, a passion for high fidelity.
+This is the foundation of Italian design and development.

-The ESB corporation was officially founded in 1972.
-But three years earlier we had already entered the market with the historic 240L loudspeaker.
-Over fifty-plus years, we have traveled the market of high fidelity (home and automotive) through all its evolution, acquiring a wealth of experience and knowledge that is hard to find elsewhere.
+The ESB corporation was officially founded in 1972, but three years earlier we had already entered the market with the historic 240L loudspeaker.
+Over fifty-plus years, we have navigated the winding road of high fidelity (home and automotive) through all its evolution, acquiring a wealth of experience and knowledge that is hard to find elsewhere.
 It has been an assembly of people, work, investments, and insights.
-What we present in these pages are the most important milestones, both technical and commercial.
-What we cannot tell, for obvious limitations of space (and memory) are all the human contacts, confrontations, discussions, and discoveries that have occurred during our unique and important journey of more than 50 years.
+What we present in these pages are our most important milestones, both technical and commercial.
+What we cannot relay, for obvious limitations of space (and memory), are all the human contacts, confrontations, discussions, and discoveries that have occurred during our unique and important journey of more than 50 years.

 1969